New Puppy Checklist – I’m Getting A New Puppy, What Do I Need?

-We don’t recommend the cheap pet nail trimmers.
-We even tried a “Pet” nail trimmer made by renowned brand Dremel that did not think lived up to the Dremel standard.
+We don’t recommend cheap pet nail trimmers.
+We even tried a “Pet” nail trimmer made by renowned brand Dremel, but we felt it did not think live up to the Dremel standard.
 However, we love and use this cordless Dremel with all of our pups.
 We’ve also tried several nail clippers, but prefer the trimmers/grinders to the clippers.

 25. Travel Kennel

 We got a travel kennel for when we take our dogs on the road.
-We mainly wanted something that was collapsible and easier to carry then our regular crate.
+We mainly wanted something that was collapsible and easier to carry than our regular crate.

 QUICK TIP: Be careful with a travel kennel especially if your puppy is not yet crate trained because they may decide to chew through the mesh lining destroying your expensive investment.

 We like getting our pups used to the toothbrush and toothpaste, but usually don’t introduce them on day one.
 When we get a new puppy we always buy the toothpaste/toothbrush/finger brush combo pack for our pup.